Business Organizations: An Overview

 Bankruptcy

 Filing bankruptcy as a business organization can shield vital assets and assist in reorganization.
 The same “veil” that protects the owners and officers of the business organization from civil liability may also be used to protect them from the debts of the business.
 For example, consider a farmer who farms as a sole proprietor and falls onto hard times.
-The creditors of the farmer would be able to pursue everything the farmer owns, except exempt property, in order to satisfy the debt.
+The creditors of the farmer would be able to pursue everything the farmer owns, except exempt property, to satisfy the debt.
 However, if that same farmer ran the farm as an LLC and goes into bankruptcy, only the assets within the LLC are at risk and the farmer’s personal assets are safe.
 Putting a “veil” between assets can give the business owner leverage to negotiate with creditors if reorganization or liquidation is necessary.
 The protection of the veil may be nullified however if there is fraud or a lack of separation between the LLC and the rest of the farmer’s assets.
 For more information, refer to the Bankruptcy Reading Room.

 Fiduciary Duties

-Certain business structures create fiduciary duties between parties involved in the business.
+Certain business structures can create fiduciary duties between parties involved in the business.
 In a general partnership, there is usually a duty of loyalty, duty of care, and a duty of good faith each partner owes to the joint venture.
 These duties require a partner to refrain from engaging in business actions that would compete with the partnership and to perform duties for the partnership that are consistent with fair dealing.
 In many jurisdictions, a partner does not violate their duty of good faith when a partner’s conduct furthers the partner’s own interest.
 Most of these duties are statutory, but a partnership agreement can include or exclude duties owed by a partner.
-However, in some states, the permitted modification of a partnership agreement is limited and the fiduciary duty of care or loyalty cannot be unreasonably reduced.
+However, in some states, the permitted modification of a partnership agreement is limited, and the fiduciary duty of care or loyalty cannot be unreasonably reduced.

-These fiduciary duties also appear in other business structures such as LLCs.
+Fiduciary duties also appear in other business structures such as LLCs.
 Generally, individuals in a member-managed LLC cannot compete with the LLC of which they are a member.
 Under most state statutes, a member has a duty of good faith to take ordinary care when making decisions for a corporation.
 On the other hand, an operating agreement dictates how an LLC is managed.
-Thus, upon becoming a member of a corporation, an LLC’s operating agreement could potentially allow members to enter business ventures that would compete with the corporation.
+Thus, upon becoming a member of a corporation, an LLC’s operating agreement could allow members to enter business ventures that would compete with the corporation.
 Nevertheless, a member has a duty to make decisions that are in the best interest of the corporation.
 If a member commits acts against the corporation’s operating agreement, the LLC may not be accountable, but the individual member is liable for any misconduct committed.

 Business Structures